Desolation Angels (novel): Part Two: Passing Through New York

 Consisting largely of travel through the United States, as well as time spent in New York and Washington, DC in 1956, Part Two begins with Jack Kerouac, Allen Ginsberg and the Orlovsky Brothers making their way to New York, leaving Garver in Mexico, despite his protestations and grief at being left alone.
 They are driven out of Mexico by a man named Norman (no last name is given), crossing the border into Texas and spending time sleeping in the car or in sleeping bags.
 Kerouac and Lafcadio share a sleeping bag.
 The Desolation Angels travel through the United States, drinking and arguing.
-Open arriving in New York, they meet Ruth Erickson (real name Helen Elliot) and her roommate Ruth Heaper (Helen Weaver), who are both described as incredibly beautiful.
+When arriving in New York, they meet Ruth Erickson (real name Helen Elliot) and her roommate Ruth Heaper (Helen Weaver), who are both described as incredibly beautiful.
 Kerouac moves in with Weaver, and they have a relationship from 1956-57.
 Kerouac claims he felt like marrying her.
 In this part of the novel, Kerouac describes women in general in a derogatory manner, reducing them to little more than objects of desire for men.

 Helen Elliot confesses feelings for Julien Love (Lucien Carr), who had earlier had unrequited feelings for her, but was now married.
 Kerouac meets up with Carr, and discusses a number of the interactions they have had.
-Kerouac and Carr visit Weaver's house, where Kerouac is living, and upon seeing him drunk, WeaVer begins to beat Kerouac, pulling out his hair and punching him repeatedly, leading to Carr nicknaming her "Slugger".
+Kerouac and Carr visit Weaver's house, where Kerouac is living, and upon seeing him drunk, Weaver begins to beat Kerouac, pulling out his hair and punching him repeatedly, leading to Carr nicknaming her "Slugger".

-Kerouac is gifted a large coat by his friend "Deni Bleu" (Henri Cru), which he wears with Ginsberg and Orlovskyto meet Salvador Dali.
+Kerouac is gifted a large coat by his friend "Deni Bleu" (Henri Cru), which he wears with Ginsberg and Orlovsky to meet Salvador Dali.
 As Christmas 1956 approaches, Kerouac leaves to visit his mother Gabrielles-Ange Kerouac.
 Before making the journey south however, he visits Gregory Corso in DC, smoking cannabis and drinking heavily.
 After falling asleep on the bus, Kerouac's pack appears stolen, and with it is his novel Angels of Desolation (a working title for what would become Desolation Angels), his book of poetry, and an early version of Tristessa, along with his gear and some clothing.
 This loss moves Kerouac to tears.
 After entering a brief state of suicidal depression and considering the nature of God, it is revealed that Kerouac's bag has been shipped to his destination ahead of him, much to his relief.